salesforce/lwc-rfcs/text/0000-declarative-host.md

 not a pre-existing built-in HTML element, and it's extremely unlikely that anyone is creating runtime elements with this name.

 It may be possible to write codemods that look for simple usages of e.g. `this.template.host.classList.add('foo')` and replace it with `<lwc:host>`.
-This may be too complex to be worthwhile, though.
+A linting rule could also be valuable here.

 # How we teach this